Hearty, healthy, and full of flavor, Sauteed Tequila Lime Shrimp elevates weeknight shrimp and takes less than 10 minutes to cook.

 In fact, I made a Tacos el Pastor burger that has been a hit with the family.
 To make that I could only find a large bag of ancho chili peppers.
 I was excited when I ran across a shrimp recipe that uses ancho chilis.
 Finally, I could use the chilis and I knew the boys would enjoy the flavor.

-For this recipe you need 1 pound of raw shrimp that have been peeled and deveined.
+For this recipe, peel and devein one pound of shrimp.
 You can watch my tutorial on how to peel and devein shrimp here.

 The tequila cooks out of this recipe so there is no need to worry about serving young ones.
 If you are uncomfortable with it even with that information, you can simply substitute the tequila with chicken broth without worry.
 It doesn’t change the flavor since the ancho chili flavor is so bold and intense.